tanya-simpplr/tanya-simpplr.github.io/about234.md

 ---
 layout: default
-title: About 234
+title: About
-permalink: /about/
+permalink: /about-us/
 ---

 # About

-REVISION THREE.
+REVISION FOUR.
 Second page, here to prove the sitemap picks up more than the homepage.
 This sentence changed so a sync has a real content edit to detect.

-Lorem ipsum domigo peretiato